Demir Demirkan

-Demir Demirkan ([deˈmiɾ demiɾˈkan]) (born 12 August 1972) is a Turkish musician, Eurovision Song Contest winning composer, formerly guitarist for thrash metal band Mezarkabul.
+Demir Demirkan ([deˈmiɾ demiɾˈkan]) (born 12 August 1972) is a Turkish musician, Eurovision Song Contest winning composer, guitarist for thrash metal band Mezarkabul and writer.
 Demir Demirkan started playing music when he was 13 and played guitar with various groups in college.
 Demir Demirkan also wrote television jingles and composed soundtracks for television and films.

 Early life and influences

+After Çankaya Primary School and TED Ankara College, he graduated from Çamlaraltı High School in İzmir then graduated from Bilkent University, English Language and Literature.
 Demirkan started playing music when he was 13 and played guitar with various groups in college.
 In 1990, Demir joined a heavy/rock group, Mezarkabul, based in Istanbul and wrote and played guitar in the group's second album, Trail Blazer.

 In 1992, he moved to Los Angeles where he studied with Scott Henderson, Frank Gambale and Paul Hanson who founded the MI-Musician's Institute.

 In 1996, he moved back to Istanbul and worked as a producer, guitarist and composer for various artists such as Sebnem Ferah and Sertab Erener.
 Demir rejoined Mezarkabul again in 1997 and recorded the Anatolia album.